streamr-dev/streamr-client-java/README.md

 And the artifact itself:
 ```
 dependencies {
-    implementation 'com.streamr:client:1.5.0'
+    implementation 'com.streamr:client:2.0.0'
 }
 ```

 # Usage

-Every interaction with the API is done through a `StreamrClient` instance.
+Every interaction with Streamr is done through a `StreamrClient` instance.
 In the following sections, we will see how to:
 - [Create a `StreamrClient` instance with different options](#options)
 - [Create Streams](#creating-streams)
 - [Look up Streams](#looking-up-streams)